nikadams/NASA-api/README.md

 # Known issues with API
 * API does not respect q search parameter.
 Any values for q returns the same response.
 If this is fixed or changed, testEmptySearchRequest and testInvalidSearchRequest will catch this.
 * API data is static and limited to 64 items.
 This allows the verification of count parameter to reach an upper limit.
-Also response time testing of extreme limit size is not done due to known issue.
+Also response time testing of extreme limit size is not done due to this known issue.
 * Description is null for various results.
-Will need to refer to schema specification to validate if this is valid or not.
+Will need to refer to schema specification to validate if this is valid or not and should be tested against Schema validation of JSON.
 * Rate limiting error on frequent API usage does not allow for scalability or performance testing.

 # To Do: